 Acts of Worship

 We try hard to differenciate between assembly which it defines as a meeting of the school, often to relay specific information, and worship, which involves a spiritual aspects, together with prayers and hymns.

 Through collective worship we hope to promote spiritual, cultural and moral development and a sense of unity and community for the school as a whole.

 We aim to provide opportunity for the children to experience worship and through this to develop a sense of:

 Collective worship also serves to help develop an awareness:

-During worship, music is played as the children enter and leave the hall.
-The children are expected to enter the hall quietly and to remain silent while listening to appropriate music.
+During worship, music is played as the children enter and leave the Reflection room.
+The children are expected to enter the room quietly and to remain silent while listening to appropriate music.
 Three candles (to remind us of The Trinity) are always lit and placed on the worship table as a focal point for the worship.
 Hymns may be sung and prayers said.

 For examples of our collective worship - see our Collective worship in action page.